rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

         df[f"{col}_{stat_name}"] = df.groupby("num_window")[col].transform(func)

 # drop the grouping variable as it is no longer needed and should not be a feature

 df = df.drop(columns=["num_window"])

 ```

 <br>
 ##### Feature Selection

-Feature Selection is the process used to select the input variables that are most important to your Machine Learning task.
+Feature Selection is the process used to select the input variables that are most important to our Machine Learning task.
 It can be a very important addition or at least, consideration, in certain scenarios.
+For our task in an HAR context, feature selection is extremely important.
 The potential benefits of Feature Selection are:

 * **Improved Model Accuracy** - eliminating noise can help true relationships stand out
 * **Lower Computational Cost** - our model becomes faster to train, and faster to make predictions